Corona High School: History

 CHS was the first high school in the area, established in 1894 when high school students met in the upper floor of the Corona Grammar school located in what now is called Victoria Park.
 The second Corona High School was built at 1230 S. Main Street, the current location of Corona Fundamental Intermediate School.
 This location opened as Corona High School in 1907.
 By the early twenties, the town out grew this campus and a third Corona High School location was needed.
 It opened in 1923 and was constructed, in the Mediterranean Revival style, at 815 West Sixth Street.
 This campus was designed by G. Stanley Wilson, an architect from Riverside, California, who had also designed parts of the Mission Inn.
 This campus remained in use as a high school until December 1960, when once again, the number of students exceeded its capacity After the high school moved from its third campus, the campus became Corona's Civic Center and City Hall.
 This third high school building is now listed on the National Register of Historic Places.

 The high school was relocated to 1150 West Tenth Street during the 1960–61 school year to accommodate a rapidly growing number of students wishing to attend.
 There were no graduates in 1897.

 Students

-Corona High School has a diverse student population of more than 4,000 students including; 4.3% African American and 54.0% Hispanic or Latino.
-White students make up approximately 35.1% of the student population.
-As of 2005 it was reported that 45.1% of the students at Corona High School come from socioeconomically disadvantaged homes.
-Although nearly half the students come from disadvantaged families, they comprise one of the highest graduation levels in the state with 94.6%.
+In the 2025-2026 school year, Corona High School had a student population of 2,294.
+The student body was 79.3% Hispanic or Latino, 10.8% White, 3.5% Asian, 2.4% African American, and 4% in another category.
+1,961, or 85.5% of students were eligible for free or reduced lunch.
+258, or 11.2% of students were non-fluent English learners, with the vast majority being native Spanish speakers.